Karuma303/Community-Governance/README.md

 ![Github proposal](https://user-images.githubusercontent.com/77154511/131207054-a6d488f1-ccce-46c2-8e2c-dd7c8576f404.png)

-### This is how votes will be counted:
+### Vote counting

-*  **A plugin/extension of the Hornet Node Software** can be activated in every hornet node.
+-  **A plugin/extension of the [Hornet] Node Software** can be activated in every [Hornet] node.
 Nodes that do not delete (prune) messages during the entire voting period (commencing&holding) will be able to produce the results.

-- The node starts observing the ledger for UTXO’s with one of the opinions Data (Burn/Build) in the indexation Data Payload of addresses.
+- The node starts observing the ledger for UTXOs with one of the opinions Data (Burn/Build) in the indexation Data Payload of addresses.

-*  **The plugin keeps track of all those UTXO’s** and adds new ones as soon as they appear in the ledger or removes them from the count as soon as they disappear.
+-  **The plugin keeps track of all those UTXOs** and adds new ones as soon as they appear in the ledger or removes them from the count as soon as they disappear.

-*  **Counting** happens from the defined “start - milestone” till the defined “end - milestone.”
+-  **Counting** happens from the defined “start - milestone” till the defined “end - milestone.”

-*  As a **new milestone is issued every 10 seconds** - this gives a highly exact counting as every change in opinions or balances will be recognized in a 10 seconds time frame.
+-  As a **new milestone is issued every 10 seconds** - this gives a highly exact counting as every change in opinions or balances will be recognized in a 10 seconds time frame.

-* **After the defined end-milestone**, the plugin produces an output with all observed UTXO’s, balances, Indexation Payloads per milestone, and the final result as an accumulation of that milestone data.
+- **After the defined end-milestone**, the plugin produces an output with all observed UTXOs, balances, Indexation Payloads per milestone, and the final result as an accumulation of that milestone data.

 ### This is a flow diagram of the process: